-The findings of this report have been developed further and the Council will be seeking a new Harbour Revision Order during 2021 for all of its ports and harbours which will require a Harbours Board to be in place and which will also create a single ring-fenced account for them.
+The findings of this report have been developed further and the Council is in the process of gaining a new Harbour Revision Order for all of its ports and harbours which will require a Harbours Board to be in place and which will also create a single ring-fenced account for them.
 Some harbour limits have also been redrawn as part of this process, formalising management of the harbour areas further and Portreath, Portscatho and Portwrinkle will become Statutory Harbours Areas as part of this process.
+Public Consultation by the Marine Management Organisation as part of this process was undertaken over 42 days from 6 September 2021.